Raey-Abera/Raey-Abera/README.md

 ![Banner1](https://user-images.githubusercontent.com/47502899/101795693-25694380-3ad6-11eb-9c91-3e45c2221c58.png)

 I'm a creative and curious idea translator providing everyday business solutions through tech.
 I’ve always had a dedicated mindset of “there has to be a better, easier, and ultimately more efficient way to do this,” and coding lets me exercise this dedication.
-I love learning about products I'm working on in depth and delivering solutions that exceed expexations.
+I love learning about products I'm working on in depth and delivering solutions that exceed expectations.

 I'm passionate about innovation, empowering underrepresented communities, and leveling the playing field within STEM.
 I use my skills as a developer to make resources more accessible for those taking a non-traditional path into coding.
 Checkout our work at [The G|Code House](https://t.co/EmihFhpHY2?amp=1)